 Question 2.
 How does one neutralize an acid?

 Answer.
 Acids are neutralized using a weak base.
 Bases have a pH higher than 7 and a harsh or astringent flavour.
 There are several applications for sodium hydroxide, potassium hydroxide, and ammonium hydroxide.

 Question 3.
 Are bee stings and wasp stings the same?
 Justify your answer.

 - Yes, bee stings and wasp stings are the same.

 - No, bee stings and wasp stings are not the same.

-Sol.
+Answer.
 The correct answer is option “b”.
 No, bee stings and wasp stings are not the same.
-Bee stings contain formic acid is and it is neutralized by adding a basic substance like baking soda.
+Bee stings contain formic acid and it is neutralized by adding a basic substance like baking soda.
 Whereas, a wasp sting venom is basic in nature, and can be neutralized by adding an acidic substance like vinegar.

-Q2.
+Question 4.
 What is formed in the process of neutralization?

 - Salt and water.

 Answer.
 The correct answer is option “a”.
 Neutralization creates salt and water.